BLIZZARD306/FEUTECH_CGPACALCULATOR/README.md

 1. This extension does not track or record data for malicious intent.
 Previous data would only reflect based on what's been loaded prior to its current usage.
 2. This supports any chromium-based browers.
 3. Further improvements would be done from gathered feedback.
+4. Would upload this to chrome extension, once i have the means to do so.

 =HOW TO SETUP=
 1. Download the repository to your local directory.